jhpyle/docassemble/_docs/markup.md

 As explained in the [Configuration], only one "style" of [Font Awesome] icon (by default, the "solid" style) can be used at one time.
+If you need to use a different "style" for a particular icon, you need to specify the CSS classes more explicitly.
+For example, you can write `:fab-fa-amazon:` to get the `amazon` icon in the "brand" style (`fab`).

-If you need to use a different "style" for a particular icon, or you want to apply additional formatting to an icon, you can include the raw [HTML] for the icon.
+If you want to apply additional formatting to an icon, you can include the raw [HTML] for the icon.
 For example:

 {% highlight yaml %}
 ---
 question: |
   Social media usage
 subquestion: |
-  Do you use <i class="fab fa-facebook-f"></i>?
+  Do you use <i class="fab fa-facebook-f fa-spin"></i>?
 yesno: user_is_on_facebook
 ---
 {% endhighlight %}